Help for Your Move

 - Packing Calculator

-The cost estimate provided to you by a University moving company is a “standard” estimate.
-Standard estimate means that the estimate is non-binding.
-It is simply an estimate of the anticipated costs.
-Final costs will be based on the actual weight, boxes, and services provided, regardless of the estimated costs.
+The cost estimate provided to you by a University moving company is a standard estimate, meaning that the estimate is non-binding and is simply an estimate of the anticipated costs.
+Final costs will be based on the actual weight, boxes, and services provided.
 In order to avoid surprises, be certain to show the surveyor who conducts the estimate everything that is to be included in the shipment.

 In addition to their household goods, some principal investigators must also arrange for the relocation of their laboratory.
 The moving company who is relocating the household goods can also move the laboratory.